Connect with a certified trainer for free

 Lateral Collateral (Radial Collateral) Ligament Injuries

-The elbow joint has three ligaments that connect the upper and lower arm and provide stability and range of motion.
-The lateral collateral ligament (LCL) of the elbow is the ligament on the outside of the elbow, not to be confused with the LCL in the knee.
-The LCL in the elbow is sometimes also called the radial collateral ligament (RCL).
+The elbow joint has three ligaments connecting the upper and lower arm, providing stability and motion.
+The elbow’s lateral collateral ligament (LCL), also called the radial collateral ligament (RCL), is located outside the elbow and should not be confused with the LCL in the knee.

-This ligament can become sprained or torn as a result of a sports injury.
-Because the LCL has an important role in supporting the elbow, injury can lead to elbow instability.
+This ligament may become sprained or torn from a sports injury.
+Because the LCL plays a key role in stabilizing the elbow, damage can result in elbow weakness or instability.

 What causes Lateral Collateral (Radial Collateral) Ligament Injuries?

-Elbow lateral collateral ligament injuries are most common in these sports:
+Elbow LCL injuries are most common in these sports:

 Symptoms